-Bulgaria: CEZ to sell assets and withdraw from market4.
-May 2017. / SEE Energy News
+Bulgaria: CEZ to sell assets and withdraw from market, SEE Energy News

 High-ranking official of the Czech energy company CEZ said that several Bulgarian investors have shown interest in the acquisition of assets of the company in Bulgaria, thus confirming the speculation from January on the possible sale of CEZ Bulgaria.